Get started by searching below:

 Older adults can be sexually abused by anyone, including nursing home staff, residents, in-home caretakers, friends, and family members.

-3. Elder Neglect
+3. Neglect of Elderly People

 Neglect happens when a caregiver fails to protect an older adult from harm, resulting in serious injuries or illnesses.